PowerGridModel/power-grid-model/docs/advanced_documentation/native-data-interface.md

 ## Columnar data format

-We can also represent the contents mentioned `NodeInput` struct in [Structured Array](#structured-array) for only specific attributes.
+Additionally, we can represent the contents mentioned `NodeInput` struct in [Structured Array](#structured-array) for only specific attributes.
 This is especially useful when the component in question, e.g., a transformer, has many default attributes.
 In that case, the user can save significantly on memory usage.
 Hence, we can term it into `NodeInputURated` which is of `double` type.
-(Note again, its representation in C++ is not similar to that of `NodeInputURated`).
+(note again, its representation in C++ core might be different than that of `NodeInputURated`).

-One can create a `std::vector<NodeInputUrated>` to hold input for multiple nodes.
+One can create a `std::vector<NodeInputURated>` to hold input for multiple nodes.
 In a similar example we create attribute data with `u_rated` of two nodes of 150 kV and 10 kV.

 ```c++